Topreach/ApiEndpoint/README.md

 ApiEndpoint

-Find hidden API endpoints and paths from JavaScript files of any website.
+Powerful python script that find hidden API endpoints and paths from JavaScript files of any website.

 Features: